Cdiscount/API-MarketPlace-SDK-PHP/README.md

 ## 1- Install a web server (for example wamp for windows)

+This project is an update to the [Cdiscount/API-MarketPlace-SDK-PHP](https://github.com/Cdiscount/API-MarketPlace-SDK-PHP) parent.

+Main Changes include the ability to pass in the username, password, token url and cURL options into the API functionality without the need to modify the supplied `config.ini` file.

+The reasons for these changes are to better support frameworks like Laravel and to disuade users from directly editing files in the `vendor` directory.

 ### 1.1 - Min requirements :

 *   Apache 2.2